-The Library Director will notify the Board of Trustees of incidents of warnings and suspension of library privileges.
+The Library Director will notify the Library Board of incidents of warnings and suspension of library privileges.
 It is not possible to anticipate every type of response required.
-Patrons have the right to formally request the Board of Trustees to reinstate library privileges or to change library policy.
+Patrons have the right to formally request the Library Board to reinstate library privileges or to change library policy.